 Required of All Recommended of All Recommended of Some Required of Some Not Required

 High school transcript Х

 College transcript(s) Х

-Essay or personal x
+Essay or personal statement х

-statement

-Interview X
+Interview Х

-Standardized test scores Х
+Standardized test scores X

 Statement of good standing from prior institution(s) х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2 D8 List any other application requirements specific to transfer applicants: DΩ List application priority electing patification and candidate roply dates for tran efor students.
-If applications
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2 D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column

+oolullii.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 D9 Fall 8/15

 D9 Winter

 D9 Spring 12/15

 D9 Summer 5/1